 4 Roles and Responsibilities

-The objective is to define a framework where Computing Services works with departments and faculties to enable the deployment and ongoing management of a wireless network infrastructure.
+The objective is to define a framework where the Digital, Data & Technology Group works with departments and faculties to enable the deployment and ongoing management of a wireless network infrastructure.
 The intention is not to restrict or constrain the growth of the network.

 5 The Policy

 - wireless base stations must abide by all national regulations pertaining to wireless devices.
-Furthermore base stations shall conform to recommended minimum specifications as defined by Computing Services and other interested parties.
-Individuals and departments are expected to purchase in line with University purchasing policy and by seeking guidance from Computing Services
+Furthermore base stations shall conform to recommended minimum specifications as defined by DD&T and other interested parties.
+Individuals and departments are expected to purchase in line with University purchasing policy and by seeking guidance from DD&T

-- no wireless base stations are allowed to be connected to the campus network without prior registration with Computing Services.
-Wireless equipment is essentially no different to any other network host so must adhere to the Host Connection policy
+- no wireless base stations are allowed to be connected to the campus network without prior registration with DD&T. Wireless equipment is essentially no different to any other network host so must adhere to the Host Connection policy

 - allocation of channels, SSID and encryption standards must be agreed and authorised before deployment